Keep River

-The Keep River is a river located in the Victoria Bonaparte bioregion of Western Australia and the Northern Territory in Australia.
+The Keep River is a river in the Victoria Bonaparte bioregion of Western Australia and the Northern Territory in Australia.

 Location and features

 The river rises just south of the Newry Station homestead then flows in a northerly direction crossing the Victoria Highway and then flowing through the Keep River National Park and veering westward across the border into Western Australia then veering east back into the Northern Territory.
 It then continues north before discharging into the Joseph Bonaparte Gulf and the Timor Sea.

 The river catchment occupies an area of 6003 km2 and is wedged between the Ord River catchment to the west and the Victoria River catchment to the east.
 The river has a mean annual outflow of 500 GL.

 Important wetlands are found in the lower reaches of the river, forming suitable habitat for waterfowl breeding colonies and roosting sites for migratory shorebirds.
 Large areas of rice-grass floodplain grasslands are also found along the river.

 The estuary formed at the river mouth is in near pristine condition.
 It occupies an area of 230 km2 of open water.
 It is tide dominated in nature with a tide dominated delta having multiple channels and is surrounded by an area of 55.5 km2 covered with mangroves.